srobo/docs/competition-simulator.md

 - Left gripper finger
 - Right gripper finger

+These are shown as red coloured blocks on the robot.
 Using the `digital_read`  method, you'll receive a `bool` telling you whether the switch is current actuated.

 #### Distance Sensors